retro16/blastsdk/tools/bls/blsgen_doc.md

     Add the source to the BOL
     For each section in source
         For each external symbol
-            Find section holding this symbol
+            Find source defining this symbol
-            When found, recurse with this section
+            When found, recurse with this source

 Compute binary sizes
 --------------------